E2Blue/MetroWebUI/README.md

 ==========

 Immediate child divs and li elements of tiles are automaticaly sized to the tile, this is to keep a nice layout for sliding

+Animation:
+The ease class combined with a bg-* class provides a way to ease a background-color change on hover.